 What goes on this checklist?

 Anything you want!

-No, seriously…we all have different ideas of what we want to look for in a college, so just put whatever you think you might want or need in a school.
+But seriously…we all have different ideas of what we want to look for in a college, so just put whatever you think you might want or need in a school.
 The big thing on my “checklist” was definitely having a marching band.
 It’s been my dream to march in a college marching band for a very long time, so I for sure kept that at #1.

 These lists don’t necessarily need to be prioritized, but it’s a good idea to have “must haves” and “wants” and some other categories in between.
 Some of the other things on my “wants” list were a non-major dance company, a ballroom dancing team, an Irish dancing club, an ice hockey team (bonus points for a hockey band), and a gymnastics team (since those would be the two sports I would most want to watch).
 These are far less mainstream than the typical things you'll hear about, like size, weather, location, rankings, etc. So let’s look at those things a little more closely.

 It’s raining, it’s pouring…is that what you really want for four years?
 We all have preferences in weather, and I recommend this should play at least a small role in how you choose your colleges (though it shouldn’t be the most important thing!).
 Many search sites normally allow you to filter schools by region (i.e., Midwest, South, West, etc.), so that will give you a general idea of the weather of the schools you’re looking at.

 I am not a geography expert, but here are some very general guidelines:

 - If you know you’re going to hate snow, don’t make schools in places such as Michigan, Minnesota, or Alberta, Canada, your first choice.
 Most places within those regions can get upwards of five feet of snow per year!